brandonrobertz/namecoin-testnet-box/README.md

 Following basic docker.io build procedures:

-    docker build .
+    docker build . -t brandonrobertz/namecoin-testnet-box

-If you don't know the docker image ID, an easy way to find it is after the docker build is complete, it will print out a success message with the image ID.

-    Successfully built 7247045f0cde
+The image will be build and tagged with `brandonrobertz/namecoin-testnet-box`.
 Then you can get a shell in the container with:

-    docker run -p 18001:18001 -p 18011:18011 -t -i 7247045f0cde /bin/bash
+    docker run -p 18001:18001 -p 18011:18011 -t -i brandonrobertz/namecoin-testnet-box /bin/bash

+You can replace `brandonrobertz/namecoin-testnet-box` with anything you want.

 You can start and interact with the testnet using make: